 Animal Rights Issue is a Human Rights Issue

-Zoonotic diseases are diseases that are caused by viruses spread between humans and animals, according to the Centers for Disease Control and Prevention.
-In the last 100-years, zoonotic diseases have spiked alarmingly, and today they may make up for 60% of emerging infection diseases – including COVID-19 and its numerous variants, Rabies, Lyme Disease, Salmonella, West Nile, and The Black Plague.
+Zoonotic diseases are caused by viruses spread between humans and animals, according to the Centers for Disease Control and Prevention (CDC).
+In the last 100-years, zoonotic diseases have spiked alarmingly, and today they may make up for 60% of emerging infection diseases – including Rabies, Lyme Disease, Salmonella, West Nile, and The Black Plague.

 The CDC warns that zoonotic diseases can be spread through direct contact with animals.
 Chances of spreading disease are increased when “coming into contact with the saliva, blood, urine, mucous, feces, or other body fluids of an infected animal.”